Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 		Some queries would result in inefficient, in-memory joins of large datasets.

 ## [Event Sourcing](https://microservices.io/patterns/data/event-sourcing.html)
+	Event Sourcing records every change as an event instead of just storing the current state, creating a complete history of data changes.
+The current state can be rebuilt anytime by replaying these events, helping track how data evolved over time.
+	Eg: Order status in Myntra.
+		One can create a EVENTS table can record all events there to replay later.
+		One can use Kafka to produce and consume events.

 		A Service Command need to typically update a database and sends events.
 In Saga, a service need to atomically update a DB and sends events.
 		The Db update and seding messages/ events must be atomic in order to avoid data inconsistancy or bugs.